B1nus/wezy/README.md

 crust provides ways to define your own types using the keywords `enum` and `struct`.
 Here we define a `struct` called `file`:
 ```
 struct file
-  slice_byte content
+  list_i8 content
-  slice_byte path
+  list_i8 path
-  mut bool empty = true
+  mut empty = true
 ```
-The attributes can have default values as shown with `file.empty` which is equal to `true`.
+The attributes can have default values as shown with `file.empty` which is equal to `true`, this also let's us avoid writing the type as `bool`.
 All attributes are immutable by default and the keyword `mut` is used to make an attribute mutable. crust will make sure all attributes are set when a struct is instantiated.
 Instantiate a struct with the syntax
 ```
 myfile = file
   content = "Hello World!"